 The library is under active development.
 However, it is used by multiple groups in a production environment.
 We use semantic versioning to indicate clearly what kind of changes you may expect between releases.
-With release 1.0.0, the API has stabilized and is guaranteed to remain backwards-compatible until a 2.0.0 release.
+Within any major release (1.x, 2.x, ...), the API is stable and is guaranteed to remain backwards-compatible.

-Note: The current 1.x release of alchemlyb only supports pymbar releases >= 3.0.5, <4.0.
-A future 2.x release of alchemlyb will only support pymbar >= 4.0 (see discussion #205 and issue #207)
+Note: The current 2.x release of alchemlyb only supports pymbar releases >= 4.0.
+(Previous 1.x releases only support pymbar >= 3.0.5, <4.)
+See discussion #205 and issue #207.